How Ocean Currents Work

 The strongest tidal currents occur at or around the peak of high and low tides.
 When the tide is rising and the flow of the current is directed towards the shore, the tidal current is called the flood current, and when the tide is receding and the current is directed back out to sea, it is called the ebb current.
 Because the relative positions of the moon, sun and earth change at a known rate, tidal currents are predictable.

 Currents, whether tidal, surface or deep ocean, profoundly affect the world as we know it.
-To learn more about the complex systems that drive ocean currents, dive into the links below.
+To learn more about the complex systems that drive ocean currents, dive into the links on the next page.

 Related HowStuffWorks Articles